Through The Wardrobe Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Pine Syrup: This is a sweetener made with pine tea, white sugar, and water.
-I used this stovetop recipe.
+Pine Syrup: This is a sweetener made with pine tea, white sugar, and water, which are heated and infused into a syrup with an earthy, herbal flavor.

-Suze: This is an apéritif made in France with gentian root, citrus, herbs, alcohol, and water.
+Suze: This is a liqueur made in France with gentian root, herbs, botanicals, distilled alcohol, water, and sugar, which are blended and infused to develop a bitter, herbal flavor.

 Lime Twist: This is the peel of a lime that has been twisted into a corkscrew shape.